Richmond Cultural Centre Performance Hall

 Free admission, everyone welcome to attend.

 Born and raised in Western Canada, Aimée Henny Brown completed her undergraduate degree in Fine Arts at the University of Alberta, focusing on print and book media.
 After moving to Halifax, Nova Scotia, in 2005, she obtained her Masters in Fine and Media Arts at NSCAD University in 2007.
-Aimée’s artistic practice engages archives, research and printed matter to place historical content within her contemporary visual art practice.
 She has received several awards and grants, notably the Joseph Beuys Scholarship for Artistic Merit and several Canada Council Production Grants.
 Her performances and bookworks have been featured at the AGO presentation space and Vancouver Art Book Fair.

 Ross Kelly is an Irish born Vancouver-based artist who has Master of Applied Arts Degree, from Emily Carr University of Art and Design, and a Diploma in Photography from both Focal Point School of Photography, Vancouver, B.C and New York Institute of Photography.
 He has recently exhibited at Charles H. Scott Gallery, Art Beatus Gallery, Gallery 295 and The Remington Gallery.

-Colin Lyons was born in Windsor, Ontario in 1985.
-He received his BFA from Mount Allison University (2007) and MFA in printmaking from University of Alberta (2012).
-He has been the recipient of grants from the Canada Council for the Arts, Conseil des Arts et des Lettres du Quebec, Alberta Foundation for the Arts, SSHRC, and The Elizabeth Greenshields Foundation.
-Recent projects have been presented at Platform Stockholm (Sweden), The Soap Factory (Minneapolis, Minnesota), OBORO (Montreal, QC), Kala Art Institute (Berkeley, CA), SPACES (Cleveland, Ohio), CIRCA art actual (Montreal, QC), Klondike Institute of Art & Culture (Dawson City, YT), and Centre (Hamilton, ON).
+Colin Lyons received his BFA from Mount Allison University (2007) and MFA in printmaking from University of Alberta (2012).
+Recent projects have been presented at Platform Stockholm (Sweden), The Soap Factory (Minneapolis, Minnesota), OBORO (Montréal, Quebec), Kala Art Institute (Berkeley, California), SPACES (Cleveland, Ohio), CIRCA art actual (Montréal, QC), Klondike Institute of Art & Culture (Dawson City, Yukon), and Centre (Hamilton, Ontario).